Role call: In Normandy, D-Day Jeeps left for dead brought France back to life

 The Jeep’s star finally rises

-While a small handful of collectors turned their attention to ex-Army Jeeps during the 1950s, it generally looked like the model’s fate was to be mercilessly driven into the ground by soldiers, farmers, or both.
+While a small handful of collectors turned their attention to ex-Army jeeps during the 1950s, it generally looked like the model’s fate was to be mercilessly driven into the ground by soldiers, farmers, or both.
 Its future began looking brighter when enthusiasts started restoring the better examples during the 1970s.
 As values rose, even damaged ones received a new lease on life.

 Collectors dragged them out of barns, towed them out of fields, and purchased them from junkyards to restore them to their former glory, which sometimes meant buying parts cars and making one out of two, three, or more.
-The less courageous ones settled for buying cars discharged from the Army; this was an easy, worry-free way into classic Jeep ownership because the government sold perfectly maintained, turn-key examples that required no wrenching or welding.
-The French army began the lengthy process of replacing its fleet of Jeeps when Peugeot released the Mercedes-Benz G-Class-based P4 in 1981.
+The less courageous ones settled for buying cars discharged from the Army; this was an easy, worry-free way into classic jeep ownership because the government sold perfectly maintained, turn-key examples that required no wrenching or welding.
+The French army began the lengthy process of replacing its fleet of jeeps when Peugeot released the Mercedes-Benz G-Class-based P4 in 1981.

 In 2019, a vast majority of World War II-era Jeeps left in France are in the careful hands of collectors.
 Most have lived many lives beyond their intended use, but their days as dauntingly experimental tractors are over for good.
 From the battlefield to the farm, they’ve been torn down and rebuilt so many times, and by so many different people, that an original example is almost impossible to find.

 Grassin lucked out.
 He patiently sanded through the layers of paint—each one telling a different story—applied to his Jeep’s hood to find its original serial number: 20517882.
 He’s still trying to track down precisely where it landed.
 Enthusiasts who weren’t as fortunate as Grassin made up a registration number as the finishing touch after a lengthy restoration.
 It always starts with 20, which indicated a reconnaissance car in army-speak, but several owners told me the six remaining digits correspond to their birthday, to the day they purchased the car, or to the day of the Normandy landings.
-Documented originality is highly valued but never expected in the kingdom of classic Jeeps.
+Documented originality is highly valued but never expected in the kingdom of classic jeeps.

 Jeeps played a tremendous part in the defeat of Nazi Germany and its allies.
 That much is made vivid again as the swarm of latter-day soldiers man their Jeeps in this field in Normandy, 75 peaceful years since they retook it.
 What’s also made vividly clear is that the Jeep’s second act, after war became peace, was as critical as its first.
-Stories about the meritorious Jeep bravely zig-zagging through wheat fields while dodging bullets are considerably more gratifying than tales of a franken-Jeep plowing a field.
+Stories about the meritorious jeep bravely zig-zagging through wheat fields while dodging bullets are considerably more gratifying than tales of a franken-Jeep plowing a field.
 Without the grit and the inventiveness of the men and women who put the model to work day and night after the war, France would have carried the millstone of war around its neck for several more decades.

 Grassin gets up and walks toward his car and draws me close, then points out the original serial number stamped into the frame.

-“The Jeeps did everything,” he smiles.
+“The jeeps did everything,” he smiles.

 Follow along with us as we explore what Jeep means and how an icon changed the world